Oman: Religion

 Even though the Oman government does not keep statistics on religious affiliation, statistics from the US's Central Intelligence Agency state that adherents of Islam are in the majority at 85.9 percent, while 6.4 percent are Christians, 5.7 percent Hindus, 0.8 percent Buddhists, and fewer than 0.1 percent are Jews; members of other religious affiliations comprise 1 percent and the unaffiliated 0.2 percent.

 Virtually all Omanis are Muslims; these predominantly follow the Ibadi school of Islam, followed by the Shafi`i school of Sunni Islam followed in Northern Oman, particularly in the Al Batinah North and Al Batinah South governorates, with a very small minority following the Twelver school of Shia Islam practiced by Omani Ajam tribes.
-All non-Muslims in Oman are foreign workers which religions include various groups of Jains, Buddhists, Zoroastrians, Sikhs, Hindus and Christians.
+Most non-Muslims in Oman are foreign workers, variously adhering to Jainism, Buddhism, Zoroastrianism, Sikhism, Hinduism, or Christianity.
 Christian communities are centred in the major urban areas of Muscat, Sohar and Salalah.
 These include Catholic, Eastern Orthodox and various Protestant congregations, organising along linguistic and ethnic lines.
 More than 50 different Christian groups, fellowships and assemblies are active in the Muscat metropolitan area, formed by migrant workers from Southeast Asia.

 There are also communities of ethnic Indian Hindus and Christians, as well as a small Sikh community.